|Oracle® Database Appliance Getting Started Guide

 /opt/oracle/oak/bin.
 Run the command

-startx to ready the X Window System for Oracle Appliance Manager Configurator, or, if you have connected using VNC, then you can start the Configurator directly from your command prompt.
+startx to ready the X Window System for Oracle Appliance Manager Configurator, or, if you have connected using VNC, then start the Configurator directly from your command prompt.

-To initiate the deployment using an existing configuration file, enter a command similar to the following:
+To initiate the deployment using an existing configuration file, enter a command similar to the following, substituting your file's directory path and file name as necessary:

 Note:Do not use a configuration file created for an earlier version of Oracle Appliance Manager Configurator.
 If you do not have a current configuration file, then complete a real time configuration and deployment as described in the following step.